Deloitte Global mining report explores key trends in 2018

 Additional trends identified in the report include:

-- Bringing digital to life: Date—and the ability to organize, manage, and process it—is rapidly becoming a competitive differentiator.
+- Bringing digital to life: Data—and the ability to organize, manage, and process it—is rapidly becoming a competitive differentiator.
 Mining companies must embed digital thinking into the heart of business strategy and practices to transform the way corporate decisions are made.
 To succeed in this effort, miners need a clear vision of how the future digital mine might transform core mining processes, the flow of information, and supporting back office processes.

 - Overcoming innovation barriers: Mining executives understand that innovation is necessary for the industry to transform.
 This isn’t confined to just technological innovation; it includes the adoption of more innovative approaches to engaging with stakeholders, re-envisioning the future of work, and identifying the commodities that will be in greatest demand going forward.
 Yet, the need to demonstrate near-term returns combined with a traditionally risk-averse culture that does not foster collaboration are hindering efforts to innovate within the industry.